a-barlow/quantr/README.md

 > [other simulations](#other-quantum-computer-simulators) if you are
 > intending to use quantr for projects.

-A Rust library crate that builds and simulates a quantum computer.
+A Rust library crate that builds, prints and simulates a quantum computer.

-This crate allows the user to build a quantum circuit by adding columns of gates through various methods.
-Once the circuit has been built, then it can be simulated which attaches the register |00..0> to the circuit, resulting in a superposition that can be measured.
+This crate allows the user to build a quantum circuit by adding columns of gates via various methods.
+Once the circuit has been built, then it can be simulated which attaches the register |00..0>, resulting in a superposition that can be measured.

 For a brief example of using quantr, see the
 [quick start guide](QUICK_START.md) which walks through an